-Mutual funds have a long history of underperformance vs. the overall stock market indices.
+Take mutual funds for example.
+They have a long history of underperformance vs. the overall stock market indices.
 To make matters worse, they also charge exorbitant fees for all kinds of standard business expenses.
+They may not be amongst the wisest investment options a person could choose.
 It’s no wonder that with the surge in online brokers and online innovators, that someone would come along and create a better way to service individuals who want the benefits of a mutual fund but don’t want to pay for the high cost of management as the fund underperforms the overall market.

 Enter a new company that is changing the game when it comes to investing in funds whose name is Betterment.
-Betterment is a budding company that wants to make it easy and affordable to invest in stocks and bonds while making good returns and minimizing fees.
+Betterment is a budding company that wants to make it easy and affordable to invest in stocks and bonds, and create an investment portfolio, while making good returns and minimizing fees.
 What follows is a comparison between Betterment and a standard mutual fund.
 I think that you too will clearly see why Betterment has raised the standards for investing.

 A Typical Mutual Fund